sha-since1999/CompetitiveCodingPractice/README.md

 ## I have also maked a particular notes on Algorithm , Concept and Tricks .
 I will upload it  soon..
 In the notes i have completed all  Alogorithms and Problem of #Algoexpert.io  and some other famous algo specialist teachers .
-If anyone intrest to know that from where i learned these all things then can contact me.
-I can help you in your journey of learning... if you ask me any thing ,That's excites me also 😊
+If anyone intrested to know that from where i have learned all these things then they can contact me. i will help them in their journey of learning... if you ask me any thing ,Then it will be my pleasure 😊

 In this repo each and every program is implemented by me ,myself and i also declared a comment in the program  if there is need of it..